ppranav06/exideshark/README.md

 # Initial Setup
 <!--![image](https://user-images.githubusercontent.com/93813737/172992710-a47f54a9-16f7-4839-8634-bd9570103282.png)-->

-  **Installation  of programs and stuff after a fresh Fedora install , completely automated.**
+A post-install script (now for Fedora alone) to get programs and stuff after a fresh install, completely automated.
+Inspiration from *Anthony of LTT.*

-Now for Fedora alone .

-_Inspiration from Anthony of LTT_

 ## Steps to get the program